JuanPabloDiaz/25-5_clock/README.md

 # 25 + 5 Clock

-This simple project is a responsive web application that allows users to ...
+This project is a responsive web application that allows users to use a pomodoro timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
+Thats why is called 25 + 5 clock

 ## Description 💡

-This project was built as part of the [freeCodeCamp](https://www.freecodecamp.org/) Front End Libraries Certification.
-The goal was to build a markdown previewer that meets the following user stories:
+This project is a 25 + 5 clock, which is a time management system that encourages people to work with the time they have—rather than against it.
+Using this method, you break your workday into 25-minute chunks separated by five-minute breaks.
+These intervals are referred to as pomodoros.

 <div align="center">